asthavj/EQUINOX-The-Beginners/README.md

 9. Display course-wise result
 10. Display overall result

+## Extra added feature
+* **Search Option** - This option has been provided for smooth functioning of the project, we can easily search any course, student data.
+In each panel search option has been provided.
+* **Clear Option** - It will clear all the deatils in one go, user will not have to press backspace again and again to remove the deatils, which sums up our time-efficient factor but it will remain stored in the database.
+* **Flashing Message** - This option will flash a message if user has input invalid details as well as if no data has been input.

 ## What we learned
 We learned many new things in python as a beginner, we previously were touched by its base.
 Now, many new terms like python libraries such as PIL, Tkinters which contributes to make a website look more graphical and user-friendly.This project made us confident in all the ways.